 It is imperative that students who plan to enroll in a Texas State Extension course or program that includes any contact with the Texas State campus be vaccinated.
 Under the law, new college students must have received the vaccine within the past five years.
 Proof of inoculation or exemption is required upon enrollment.
 If you are 23 years old or older, you are exempt from the requirement under state law.
 Students who are not vaccinated cannot register for classes until proof of vaccination or exemption has been submitted.

 Extension studies students enrolled in a course or program that includes any contact with the Texas State campus must file proof that they have received the vaccination or are exempt by the specified deadline.
 Students may purchase the vaccination through the Texas State Student Health Center, through an area public health clinic, or from another provider.
 More information is available from the Texas State Student Health Center.

-The Office of Distance and Extended Learning will be closed for the winter break from December 20, 2013 through January 1, 2014.
-Office staff will be answering e-mail and voice mail during the break on a limited basis.
+The Office of Distance and Extended Learning will be closed for spring break starting on Monday, March 10, 2014 and will reopen on Monday, March 17, 2014.
+Office staff will be answering email and voice mail during the break on a limited basis.